UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 * For yourself?
 * For a peer?
-* For someone else?
+* For the public?

 notes:
 *Whenever* you build a visualization you need to think about the context that you can assume on the part of your viewer.
+For instance, in my work at the NCSA, we focus on outreach to the public, which might include children, or politicians, OR expert scientists, so our visualizations have to be fairly approachable and movie-like.
+But some of my visualization colleagues at the NCSA work specifically with scientists, and their visualizations might be highly complex with lots of annotation and specific numerical values.

 ---